cosmos/cosmos/whitepaper.md

 blockchain.
 In these cases, the validators can coordinate out of band to force the timeout of a validator.

+A valid re-org (link) can be used to inactivate any 1/3+ coalition of validators , e.g. for going offline and halting the GnuClear hub.

 ### Transaction Fees

 GnuClear validators can accept any token type or combination of types as a fee